migueltorrescosta/nifek/README.md

   - Postgres: `nifek-postgres-dokku-db`
 - [Let's Encrypt dokku plugin](https://github.com/dokku/dokku-letsencrypt) used for Managing SSL Certificates
 - [Whitenoise](https://whitenoise.evans.io/en/stable/django.html): Responsible for staticfile serving, with caching and compression.
 Potentially look into
-  - optimizing delivery times via CloudFlare or anothe CDN provider.
+  - optimizing delivery times via CloudFlare or another CDN provider as the source of all StaticFiles.
   - Removing the collectstatic from the predeploy script ( it shouldn't be needed anymore, we need to check that it doesn't destroy the admin panel css though )
 - Email: noreplynifek@gmail.com .
 It was faster to use Google's provided email API than to setup an `SMTP Server`
 - `SEO`: Optimized via the addition of title and per page description tags.